lockc-project/lockc/docs/src/containers-do-not-contain.md

-# Containers to not contain
+# Containers do not contain

 Many people assume that containers: